 A Functional 911 Policy Saves Lives in Nursing Homes and Other Elder Care Facilities

-According to a news report fraom Kare 11, a west metro nursing home has a substantiated complaint with the Minnesota Department of Health after a worker did not perform CPR or call 911 as required by advanced directives.
-Many of the deaths I have seen in handling nursing home abuse and neglect cases throughout Minnesota is a common theme of a failure to call for emergency care when there is a change in the resident or patient’s condition.
+Lack of current and enforced 911 policy.
+Many of the deaths I have seen in handling nursing home abuse and neglect cases throughout Minnesota have a common theme of a failure to call for emergency care when there is a change in the resident or patient’s condition.
 All nursing home, assisted living, group home and other facilities which care for vulnerable or elderly people should have a current “911 Policy” and “Emergency Response Policy”.
-It is simple if someone who seek emergency care in at home for similar symptoms a facility should do the same, unless there are specific instructions in by the patient, POA or guardian in situations such as hospice.

 This website is not intended to provide legal advice as each situation is different and specific factual information must be obtained before an attorney is able to assess the legal questions relevant to your situation.